r-pogo/vade_mecum/Testing/ISTQB/Test_Analysis_and_Design.md

 - Coverage is measured as the number of branches exercised by tests divided by total number of branches * 100
 - 100% branch coverage guarantees 100% statement coverage but not vice versa
 - Doesn't guarantee detection of all defects
 ___
+## Experience-based Test Techniques
+### Error Guessing (Zgadywanie błędów)

+Error guessing is a testing technique where testers anticipate potential errors, defects, or failures based on their experience and knowledge.
+It involves insights into:

+- How the application has previously functioned.
+- Common developer errors and resulting defects.
+- Failures in similar applications.

+Errors, defects, and failures often relate to issues in:
+Input (e.g., incorrect input handling, missing parameters).
+Output (e.g., incorrect format or result).
+Logic (e.g., unhandled cases, incorrect operators).
+Computation (e.g., wrong calculations).
+Interfaces (e.g., parameter mismatches).
+Data (e.g., incorrect initialization).

+A structured approach called `fault attacks` supports error guessing by creating lists of
+potential issues, derived from experience, defect data, or general knowledge of software failures.
+Testers design tests to identify these defects, expose them, or trigger failures.

+### Exploratory Testing (Testowanie Eksploracyjne)
+Exploratory testing is a dynamic testing approach where tests are designed, executed, and evaluated simultaneously as the tester learns about the test object.
+It involves:
+- Gaining deeper insights into the test object.
+- Designing tests for untested areas.
+- Exploring the application through focused testing.

+`Session-based` exploratory testing provides structure by:
+- Using time-boxed sessions guided by test charters with specific objectives.
+- Identifying and testing coverage items within sessions.
+- Documenting steps and findings on session sheets.
+- Debriefing with stakeholders to discuss results.

+This method is particularly valuable when specifications are limited, time is constrained,
+or as a complement to formal testing techniques.
+Its effectiveness depends on the tester’s experience, domain knowledge, and skills such as
+analytical thinking, creativity, and curiosity.

+### Checklist-Based Testing (Testowanie w oparciu o listę kontrolną)
+Checklist-based testing involves designing, implementing, and executing tests based on items in a checklist.
+These checklists are created using:
+- Tester experience.
+- Knowledge of user priorities.
+- Insights into common causes of software failures.

+Key characteristics of checklist-based testing include:
+- Items are often phrased as questions and should be directly verifiable.
+- They can address requirements, interface properties, quality characteristics, or other test conditions.
+- Checklists are applicable to both functional and non-functional testing (e.g., usability heuristics).

+To maintain effectiveness, checklists must be regularly updated based on defect analysis, adding new entries for recent issues and removing outdated ones.
+However, overly lengthy checklists should be avoided.

+This approach is useful when detailed test cases are unavailable, offering guidelines and consistency.
+High-level checklists may increase coverage but reduce repeatability.
+___
+## Collaboration-based Test Approaches
+Collaboration-based approaches, focus not only on defect detection but also on defect avoidance by collaboration and communication.

+### Collaborative User Story Writing
+A user story describes a feature valuable to a user or purchaser of a system.
+It is structured around the "3 C’s" (Jeffries 2000):

+- Card: The medium documenting the user story (e.g., index card or digital tool).
+- Conversation: Details how the software will be used, either verbally or in writing.
+- Confirmation: Defines the acceptance criteria for the story.

+The typical format is:
+"As a [role], I want [goal], so that [business value]."

+User stories are collaboratively created using techniques like brainstorming and mind mapping to align business,
+development, and testing perspectives.

+Good user stories adhere to the INVEST criteria:
+Independent, Negotiable, Valuable, Estimable, Small, and Testable.

+If a story lacks clarity, value, or testability, it may need further refinement or stakeholder guidance.

+### Acceptance Criteria
+Acceptance criteria define the conditions a user story must satisfy to be accepted by stakeholders.
+They function as test conditions and result from the "Conversation" phase of the user story.

+Uses of Acceptance Criteria:
+- Define the scope of the user story.
+- Facilitate consensus among stakeholders.
+- Outline both positive and negative scenarios.
+- Form the basis for user story acceptance testing.
+- Support accurate planning and estimation.

+Common Formats:
+- Scenario-Oriented: Uses the "Given/When/Then" format from Behavior-Driven Development (BDD).
+- Rule-Oriented: A bullet-point list or table mapping inputs to expected outputs.
+- Teams can use custom formats if they ensure the criteria are clear, well-defined, and unambiguous

+### Acceptance Test-driven Development (ATDD)
+ATDD is a test-first methodology where test cases are created before implementing a user story,
+involving perspectives from customers, developers, and testers.
+Tests can be executed manually or automated.

+Key Steps in ATDD:
+1. Specification Workshop:
+- Team analyzes and discusses the user story and its acceptance criteria.
+- Ambiguities, incompleteness, or defects are resolved.

+2. Test Case Creation:
+- Based on acceptance criteria, designed as examples of correct software behavior.
+- Includes positive tests first (expected behavior) and negative tests later (handling exceptions or errors).
+- Addresses non-functional quality attributes like performance or usability.

+3. Execution:
+- Test cases are written in a clear, stakeholder-friendly format, detailing preconditions, inputs, and postconditions.
+- They should comprehensively cover user story characteristics without redundancy or exceeding the story’s scope.

+Automation:
+- When test cases align with an automation framework, developers can automate them during feature implementation, turning the tests into executable requirements.

+ATDD ensures precise communication, reduces ambiguities, and guides correct implementation of user stories.
+___
 ## Sources
 - A. Roman, L. Stapp, Certifikowany tester ISTQB Poziom Podstawowy, Helion SA 2020